-It’s particularly rife at this time of year as, according to data from Gumtree.com, rental scams peak in September in the last-minute dash for new term or new job accommodation.
+It’s particularly rife at this time of year as, according to data from Gumtree.com, rental scams peak in September in the last-minute dash for renting student property or new job accommodation.
 Luckily, there are now government schemes and accreditation bodies in place to protect tenants’ rights.
 The important thing is to make sure everything is bona fide before you sign on the line…

 Be a scam detector